bch-tnc/eeg/README.md

 EEG Analysis Tools
 - a project by Kenny Yau
-- last updated: 04-Apr-2018
+- last updated: 18-Apr-2018

 Current Project Objectives:
 - save .mat files in the root directory
 - polish the features we currently have, e.g.
-	- correctly calculate power band values
 	- calculate power band values for each subwindow
 	- use a periodogram instead of an fft in the power band value calculations
 	- averaging power band values by drug treatment type, genotype, etc
+- combine extractWindows.m and outputPower.m so that we don't have to save each subwindow

 Future Project Objectives
 - add analyses tools